Domain Adaptive Attention Learning for Unsupervised Person Re-Identification: Learning

-In the learning procedure, we firstly pre-train the network on the labeled source dataset in a supervised way only using $\mathcal{L}^{ReID_s}$.
-Then, $\{f^{sh}_x\}_{x\in D_t}$ of target data are extracted by the pre-trained model, and the weak labels $\{\tilde y_x\}_{x\in D_t}$ of the target data are estimated by performing the clustering method to $\{f^{sh}_x\}_{x\in D_t}$, and sample weights in Eq.~(\ref{eq:reidt}) is calculated by Eq.~(\ref{eq:weight}) with $\{f^{sh}_x\}_{x\in D_t}$.
+In the learning procedure, we firstly pre-train the network on the labeled source dataset in a supervised way only using $\mathcal{L}^{cro_s}$.
+Then, $\{f^{sh}_x\}_{x\in D_t}$ of target data are extracted by the pre-trained model, and the pseudo labels $\{\tilde y_x\}_{x\in D_t}$ of the target data are estimated by performing the clustering method DBSCAN to the distance matrix of $\{f^{sh}_x\}_{x\in D_t}$ after the k-reciprocal encoding, and sample weights in Eq.~(\ref{eq:cro_t}) is calculated by Eq.~(\ref{eq:weight}) with $\{f^{sh}_x\}_{x\in D_t}$.
+Note that, DBSCAN has two hyper-parameters: $eps$ and the minimum number $M$ of points required to form a dense region.
+In order to estimate $eps$ effectively, we firstly calculate and sort the distance between all target samples, and then select a certain proportion $p$ to get the average distance as $eps$.
 Secondly, the whole network is updated by minimizing $\mathcal{L}_{total}$ over both source and target datasets, and new $\{f^{sh}_x\}_{x\in D_t}$ are extracted.
-Then, the weak labels and sample weights are updated by the new $\{f^{sh}_x\}_{x\in D_t}$, and we re-train the network by updated weak labels and sample weights to enter the next iteration.
+Then, the pseudo labels and sample weights are updated by the new $\{f^{sh}_x\}_{x\in D_t}$, and we re-train the network by updated pseudo labels and sample weights to enter the next iteration.
 The iterations terminate when a stopping criterion is met, and the number of iterations is typically $<$ 10 in our experiments.
 Alg.~\ref{alg:1} concludes the proposed learning method.